apache/trafficserver/doc/developer-guide/core-architecture/remap-architecture.en.rst

    The top level remapping structure.
 This is created from a configuration file and then used at run time to perform remapping.
 Data that is shared or needs to persist as long as the configuration is stored in this class.
+These are

+   Localized Strings
-In particular the string views stored in the ancillary data structures depend on the string being resident in this object.
+      The string views stored in the ancillary data structures depend on the string being resident in this object.
 Such strings are "localized" in to a :class:`MemArena` and views are created to reference those localized copies.

+   Remap Filters
+      All instances of :class:`RemapFilter` for the configuation are stored here (including direct filters), other ancillary classes keep pointers to elements in this list.

+   The rules are stored here in one of several containers.
+The rule type is implicit in which container contains the rule.
+It is assumed that all rules in a container have the data needed for the rule type of that container.

    .. class:: RegexMapping